Page cover

 Parameters

-• check: Function that returns true when the scenario should trigger
+• check: Function that returns true when the scenario should trigger.
+Use client-side functions for client registration, server-side functions for server registration.

 • message: The thought text (string or array for random selection)